vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/Overview.md

 # Polygon zkEVM Documentation

 Welcome to Polygon zkEVM documentation.

-Polygon zkEVM is a decentralized Ethereum Layer 2 scalability solution based on cryptographic zero-knowledge proofs to provide validation and fast finality to off-chain transactions computation, a zk-rollup.
+Polygon zkEVM is a decentralized Ethereum Layer 2 scalability solution based on cryptographic proofs to provide validation and fast finality to transactions.

-This documentation presents a description of the Polygon zkEVM.
+This documentation presents the Polygon zkEVM.
 Starting with the architectural overview of Polygon zkEVM, the documentation cascades step-by-step into the finer details of zkEVM's sub-components.

 We however emphasise that this documentation is still **Work In Progress** (WIP).
 Some aspects have been covered in more detail, while others still need further expansion.
 Also, sections of this documentation might later be reorganized in order to achieve better flow.

 ## zkEVM's Architectural Overview

 Over and above what its predecessor was designed to do, the main functionality of zkEVM is to provide smart contract support.
 It performs the task of state transition resulting from the Ethereum Layer 2 transaction executions (transactions that users send to the network).
-Subsequently, by employing zero-knowledge functionality, it generates validity proofs that attest to the correctness of these state change computations carried out off-chain.
+Subsequently, by employing zero-knowledge proof technology, it generates validity proofs that attest to the correctness of these state change computations carried out off-chain.

 The major components of zkEVM are:

-- Proof of Efficiency Consensus Mechanism
+- Proof of Efficiency (PoE) consensus mechanism.
-- zkNode Software
+- zkNode software including a synchronizer, sequencer and aggregator.
-- zkProver
-- LX-to-LY Bridge
+- LX-to-LY bridge.
-- Sequencers
-- Aggregators
+- zkProver.
 - Active users of the zkEVM network who create transactions.

 The skeletal architecture of zkEVM is shown below:

 ![Figure 1 : Skeletal Overview of zkEVM](figures/fig1-simpl-arch.png)